Ranmal-Dewage/Krish-LP-Training/Algorithms/Selection Sort/ReadMe.txt

-Use this commad to run the application;
+Use these commads to run the application;

+>npm install
 >npm run start

-Then goto http://localhost:3000/ to start the "Selection Sort" of numbers and strings
+Then go to "http://localhost:3000/" and follow the given instructions to start the "Selection Sort" for sorting numbers and strings